sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - **Embedded Features**: Real-time capabilities for microcontroller applications
 - **Optimization**: Performance tuning for 6502 constraints

-The current implementation provides a solid foundation focused on getting the benchmark samples running, which will validate the core interpreter functionality before adding advanced features.
+The current implementation provides a robust foundation with complete function declaration, storage, and display systems.
+The next major milestone is implementing function execution to enable the Fibonacci benchmark, which will validate the core interpreter functionality before adding additional language features.